+Specialty-Specific Background and Intent: Programs are strongly encouraged to participate in learning collaboratives to create and share scholarly activity.
+Learning collaboratives (also known as communities of practice, learning communities, and learning networks) comprise multiple parties that work together toward a certain set of mutually agreed upon objectives.
+Learning collaboratives enhance population care across regions by sharing best practices to deliver high quality patient care.
+The groups can decide the appropriate educational strategy to tackle problems common to the collaborative.
+These strategies could include problembased learning, case studies, simulations, peer teaching, small group discussion, aggregated data sharing, benchmarking, and peer editing.
+Family medicine faculty members need to be able to role model involvement in learning collaboratives for residents in their program.

+As a foundational element of graduate medical education, faculty members provide an important bridge allowing residents to grow and become practice-ready, ensuring that patients receive the highest quality of care.
+They are role models for future generations of physicians by demonstrating compassion, commitment to excellence in teaching and patient care, professionalism, collaboration, and a dedication to lifelong learning.
-IV.D.2.
-Faculty Scholarly Activity

-IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains:
+- IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care. ^(Core) - IV.D.2.
+Faculty Scholarly Activity - IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: - Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants

-- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education

-IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:

-Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the residents' scholarly approach to patient care.
-The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
-The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.
+Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one of environment of in care.
+The Review program as a wh both core and no of the creation of differences in sc Intent: For the purposes of education, metrics of scholarly activity the surrogates for the program's effectiveness in the creation of an nquiry that advances the residents' scholarly approach to patient committee will evaluate the dissemination of scholarship for the ole, not for individual faculty members, for a five-year interval, for on-core faculty members, with the goal of assessing the effectiveness f such an environment.
+The ACGME recognizes that there may be holarship requirements between different specialties and between fellowships in the same specialty.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) IV.D.2.b).(2) peer-reviewed publication.
+(Outcome) IV.D.3.
+Resident Scholarly Activity IV.D.3.a) Residents must participate in scholarship.
+(Core) IV.D.3.b) Residents should complete two scholarly activities, at least one of which should be a quality improvement project. ^(Detail) IV.D.3.c) Residents should work in teams to complete scholarship, partnering with interdisciplinary colleagues, faculty members, and peers. ^(Detail) IV.D.3.d) Residents should disseminate scholarly activity through presentation or publication in local, regional, or national venues.

-IV.D.2.b).(1)

-faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor: (Outcome)

-IV.D.2.b).(2) peer-reviewed publication.
-(Outcome)

-IV.D.3.
-Resident Scholarly Activity

-IV.D.3.a) Residents must participate in scholarship.
-(Core)

-IV.D.3.a).(1) Each resident must demonstrate scholarship through submission of at least one scientific presentation, abstract, or publication.
-(Core)